jacknot/justin.duch.me/_posts/2020-10-06-worker_coop.md

 Yeah I'm sure you saw this coming.
 This post isn't about video games, it's actually communist propaganda.
 So there you go, the three things I think about: video games, anime, and communism.

 Anyway, this is called a "[worker cooperative](https://en.wikipedia.org/wiki/Worker_cooperative)" or "worker co-op" for short, which usually refers to a business that is owned and managed by it's workers.
-I mean, this is literally just communism, if every business was structured like this then we would have communism (there's a bit more than that but who cares).
+I mean, this is literally just communism, if every business was structured like this then we would have communism(^2).
 What I'm a little surprised about is that you can actually do this under our modern capitalist society.
 I've been reading anarchist theory since I was 16 and not once did I realise this was a thing (or maybe I wasn't paying attention).

+(^2): Sort of.
+This would actually be market socialism, we need a bit more for full on communism.

 For some reason, I guess I've just been assuming that there was something stopping people from making worker co-ops in modern times unlike in the past which is why I never saw them.
 It's a little disappointing that I'm only hearing about this now (and the first one I found is French :/), but in the US there are only 465 verified worker co-ops[^1] so they don't seem to be very widespread.